Skip to content

 "Will you add SaaS billing features in the future?"

 We don't promise timelines for features that don't exist.
-If and when we develop SaaS billing capabilities:
+If we develop SaaS billing:

-Right now, the focus is on making the core loyalty features excellent.
+Right now, the focus is on making the core loyalty features strong.

 "Is this product right for me?"